johnathanvman/F6/index.md

 						choose([" out at SUB"," out toward SUB"," straight toward SUB"," straight at SUB"])+ choose([" hitting"," striking"," whalloping"," to smash into"," slamming into"])+ choose([" her face"," her head"," her nose"])+ choose([".
 She stumbles to keep her balance!","!
 She looks dazed from the blow.","!
-Blood makes a trail down SUB's face.",", knocking her to the ground!
+Blood makes a trail down SUBSHORT's face.",", knocking her to the ground!
 She struggles to stand while recovering from the blow."])
 					)
 				}
 				if(unit(s[1]).Tags[0] == "Froggirl" && unit(s[1]).Size >= unit(s[2]).Size){